JohnSnowLabs/spark-nlp/docs/_posts/galiph/2022-07-26-ner_medication_pipeline_en_3_0.md

 ## Description

 A pretrained pipeline to detect medication entities.
-It was built on the top of `ner_posology_greedy` model.
+It was built on the top of `ner_posology_greedy` model and also augmented with the drug names mentioned in UK and US drugbank datasets.

 {:.btn-box}
 <button class="button button-orange" disabled>Live Demo</button>